TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 If you use a new namespace, you need to scope this namespace properly.
 As a name, you should use the constructor for `this`.
 You can find this constructor in the abstract syntax of MiniJava.
-Implicit defintions can also have properties, which allows you to specify the type of `this`.
+Implicit definitions can also have properties, which allows you to specify the type of `this`.

 Next, you should specify a rule which resolves `this` to the implicit definition you just added.
 Again, you should use the constructor for `this` as the name in this rule.